tinted-theming/home/builder.md

 "Building" refers to replacing placeholders on base16 _[template files](./file.md)_ with colors from base16 _[schemes](./styling.md)_.

-A template is a mustache file that acts as a "blueprint": it represents how to output the scheme into other file formats, or (more commonly) how to output a configuration file to theme a specific software.
+A template is a mustache file that acts as a blueprint; it represents how to output the scheme into other file formats.
 For example: a [vim template](https://github.com/base16-project/base16-vim/blob/main/templates/default.mustache).

-A scheme is a yaml file that represents a palette of 16 colors: to be replaced on the placeholders the template files hold.
+A scheme is a yaml file that represents a palette of 16 colors, for use in template files.
 For example: the [solarized scheme](https://github.com/base16-project/base16-schemes/blob/main/solarized-dark.yaml)

-A base16 builder is, essentially, an application that somehow implements the _building_ feature specification: filling the placeholders on templates with scheme colors.
+A base16 builder is essentially an application that somehow implements the _building_ feature specification: filling the placeholders on templates with scheme colors.

+The spec is composed of three parts:

+- _The main base16 (template variables) spec_: This is a specification REQUIRED for full compatibility with base16 templates.
+All base16 tooling aiming for 100% compliance MUST follow it.
+It includes template and variables specifications.
+- _The standardized CLI spec_: This is a specification REQUIRED for reference tooling where exposing a CLI is relevant.
+For non-reference tools, all the clauses in this specification are to be considered optional.

-Builders are categorized into:
+With that said, builders are categorized into:

-- _reference tooling_: These follow the spec closely and are designed for unopinionated lower-level ("plumbing") usage, specifically for scripting and as component to build more complex base16 applications.
-High quality reference builders will usually be adopted by the base16-project organization;
+- _reference tooling_: These MUST follow the main spec and either expose a command-line or a software library interface, for "plumbing" usage with scripts or when building other, more complex, base16 tools.
+High quality reference builders will usually be adopted by the base16-project organization.
-- _extended tooling_: These are built for end users and are usually tailored for a usecase.
-This includes GUI apps, ergonomical CLI tools, scheme managers, web apps, and more.
-These apps are encouraged to use (or create) reference implementations as libraries, but may also implement the builder feature themselves.
-All of the following `MUST`s can be replaced by `SHOULD`s when writing this kind of tooling.
+- _extended tooling_: These are built for end users and are usually tailored for a specific usecase.
+This means that they MUST follow _only_ the main base16 (template variables) spec to attain full compliance.
+These include GUI apps, ergonomical CLI tools, scheme managers, web apps, and more.
+Authors are encouraged to use (or create) reference implementations as libraries, but may also implement the builder feature themselves.
+Specs besides the template variables are to be considered optional.

 ## 2. Template variables spec